adhocmaster/carla-jaywalker-experiments/docs/adaptive-soft-model-navpath.md

 ## NavPath Representation
 <img src='./images/navpath.PNG' width=500/>

 A NavPath, comprised of NavPoints, is a sparse pedestrian trajectory in the ego vehicle's coordinate system.
 Each pedestrian in a scenario is described as a NavPath.
-%A NavPathit highlights path structure and behavioral shifts.
+A Navpath highlights path structure and behavioral shifts.
 NavPaths can originate from dense trajectories or video-based crafting, focusing on behaviorally significant points, like abrupt stops.
 They highlight path structure and behavioral shifts.
 NavPaths can originate from dense trajectories or video-based crafting, focusing on behaviorally significant points, like abrupt stops.

 Key NavPath characteristics include:
 - Represents only coarse directional movement, abstracting away micro-level behavioral variation. %This allows the argumentation of details.